 Isn't there a good quality water filter pitcher that's made of glass?

-I've been asked this question a lot, and the answer has always been no, none that I would recommend.
+I've been asked this question a lot, and the answer always used to be no, none that I would recommend.

 You might be familiar with LifeStraw.
 They've been making personal water filtration devices for years.
 Everybody in my family got one as a Christmas gift one year so we'd all be prepared for emergencies.

-Well, now they have made a pitcher style filter that you can use at home, the office, or wherever you want to take it.
+Well, they also make a pitcher style filter that you can use at home, the office, or wherever you want to take it.

 Unlike most other pitcher filters, the LifeStraw removes biological contaminants along with chlorine, lead and other toxins.